vikas9dev/spring-ai/docs/03-foundations-of-generative-ai-and-llms_combined.md

 *   It learns from many examples (drawings, songs, stories) and uses this information to create something original.
 *   Generative AI is a broad category of creative AI.
 *   Sub-technologies include:
-    *   Large Language Models (LLMs) for text generation ✍️
+    *   Large Language Models (LLMs) like ChatGPT, Claude for text generation ✍️
-    *   Image generators like DALL-E for image creation 🖼️
+    *   Image generators like DALL-E, MidJourney for image creation 🖼️
-    *   Models for music generation 🎵, video generation 🎬, and code generation 💻.
+    *   Models for music generation 🎵, video generation 🎬 (like Runway, Sora), and code generation 💻 (like GitHub Copilot).

 ### Analogy: The Robot Chef 🧑‍🍳